HCC: A Language-Independent Hardening Contract Compiler for Smart Contracts: Conclusion

 We now describe in detail the token contract belonging to the BeautyChain (BEC) token to demonstrate how \toolname hardens integer bugs.
-We select the BEC contract because it was actively exploited resulting in a loss of $10^{58}$ BEC tokens~\cite{bec-report}.
-While the BEC contract is compatible to the ERC-20 standard for token transfers, it also implements custom functionality, such as the ability to transfer an amount of tokens to multiple receivers in its \emph{batchTransfer} function. \Cref{listing:bec-hard} shows the function that implements this behavior for the BEC token contract.
+We select the BEC contract because it was actively exploited, resulting in a loss of $10^{58}$ BEC tokens~\cite{bec-report}.
+While the BEC contract is compatible with the ERC-20 standard for token transfers, it also implements custom functionality, such as the ability to transfer an amount of tokens to multiple receivers in its \emph{batchTransfer} function. \Cref{listing:bec-hard} shows the function that implements this behavior for the BEC token contract.
 Note that the highlighted lines (5 and 6) are added only after hardening through \toolname.
-The \emph{batchTransfer} function takes an array of addresses (\emph{receivers}) and an integer as its input (\emph{\_value}).
-All addresses in the receivers array will receive an amount of tokens equal to \emph{\_value}.
+The \emph{batchTransfer} function takes an array of addresses (\emph{receivers}) and an integer as its input (\emph{value}).
+All addresses in the receivers array will receive an amount of tokens equal to \emph{value}.
 Interestingly, the developers were aware of integer bugs as they use the \emph{sub} and \emph{add} functions of the SafeMath library~\cite{safemath} in this function.
-However, the \emph{batchTransfer} function is vulnerable to an integer overflow due to a missing check before the multiplication in line 7, demonstrating that just using SafeMath does not ensure full hardening against integer overflows.
-Since both multiplication operands, i.e., the length of the array and \emph{\_value}, are inputs to this publicly callable function, an attacker can construct an exploit transaction by providing selected values for the parameters that trigger the multiplication overflow in line 7.
-Consequently, the \emph{amount} variable overflows to a very low value or even to zero, which bypasses the check in line 9.

-\Cref{listing:bec-hard} shows the source code of the \emph{batchTransfer} function after hardening with \toolname.
-Due to the inserted overflow check in lines 5 and 6, the multiplication overflow becomes unexploitable.
+However, the \emph{batchTransfer} function is vulnerable to an integer overflow due to a missing check before the multiplication in line 7, demonstrating that using SafeMath does not ensure full hardening against integer overflows.
+Since both multiplication operands, i.e., the length of the array and \emph{value}, are inputs to this publicly callable function, an attacker can construct an exploit transaction by providing selected values for the parameters that trigger the multiplication overflow in line~7.
+Consequently, the \emph{amount} variable overflows to a very low value or even to zero, which bypasses the check in line~9.
+Due to the inserted overflow check in lines 5 and 6 of~\Cref{listing:bec-hard}, the multiplication overflow becomes unexploitable.